openstack/swift/doc/source/deployment_guide.rst

 conn_timeout        0.5                 Connection timeout to external services reclaim_age         604800              Time elapsed in seconds before an
                                         account can be reclaimed
+rsync_module        {replication_ip}::account
+                                        Format of the rsync module where the replicator will send data.
+The
+                                        configuration value can include some
+                                        variables that will be extracted from
+                                        the ring.
+Variables must follow the
+                                        format {NAME} where NAME is one of: ip, port, replication_ip,
+                                        replication_port, region, zone,
+                                        device, meta.
+See
+                                        etc/rsyncd.conf-sample for some
+                                        examples.
 ==================  ==================  ======================================

 [account-auditor]